IndiaFilings » Learn » Income Tax » Section 80E Deduction

 • Only individuals are eligible for tax deductions under this section.
 Hindu undivided families, companies and other categories of assessee cannot avail deductions under this section.

-• Only those loans availed from recognised financial institutions and charitable organisations are eligible for a tax deduction.
+• Only those loans from recognised financial institutions and charitable organisations are eligible for a tax deduction.
 Loans obtained from friends or relatives are not eligible for seeking a deduction under this section.

 Amount of Deduction under Section 80E